 Next, our estimates did not assign any uncertainty associated with the driver data (i.e., variable(s) present in a model).
 Here, the Arrhenius model’s driver variable was represented from a climate re-analysis product estimate 2 m over the waterbody (Meyer et al., 2020).
 Similar to variability in the measurements of the target variable itself that were used to calibrate the model (i.e., diffusion and ebullition), variability also occurs in the drivers (i.e., temperature).
 Therefore, generating an ensemble of climate re-analysis products that represent 2 m air temperature, and then linking them with a global lake data product, would be appropriate to account for this variability.

 Other sources of uncertainty need to be considered in future research.
 Ice-cover can substantially inhibit diffusive and ebullitive CH4 fluxes in temperate regions (Denfeld et al. 2018).
 Another variable of potential importance is littoral area, which can control ebullition from the water surface.
 For example, we assigned a littoral area to each GLCP lake or reservoir with 3 m as the littoral area depth cutoff following (Bastviken et al., 2004, Supplemental Info).
 However, the 3 m depth does not imply that ebullition is completely suppressed below this depth, as there is evidence of ebullition occurring at depths deeper than 3 m across water bodies, particularly reservoirs (DelSontro et al., 2011, 2015, Linkhorst et al., 2021).
 Finally, diel variability in ebullition and diffusion can have significant impact on global estimates (Johnson et al., 2022).
-It is important to note, however, that our scenarios were calibrated from monthly values, .
+It is important to note, however, that our scenarios were calibrated from monthly values, which ignores any uncertainty associated with diel variability Johnson et al., 2022.
 Thus, future estimates need to consider the time step of their driver and target data and the impact that would have on the results.

 Finally, building hierarchical models that partition the sources of uncertainty probabilistically will further advance resolution of variability in future estimates.
 Our exercise tested the sources of variability by comparing global estimates from different high and low scenarios associated with a variability source against a baseline scenario, following an approach similar to Jian et al., (2018) for global soil respiration.
 Adapting the Arrhenius model into a Bayesian hierarchical model is common in fields like ecological forecasting, which typically resolves the sources of variability in the measurements and models between spatial and temporal estimates.
 For example, Zhuang et al., (2023) adopted a Bayesian framework when estimating their model parameters for the ALBM model that was applied to the HydroLakes data product (Messenger et al., 2016) to make global lake CH4 flux projections.
 This is a critical step to both introduce larger variation in the estimates and to integrate sensitivity analyses into the model workflow to resolve uncertainty before generating a new global lake and reservoir CH4 emission estimate.